torvalds/linux/Documentation/networking/ppp_generic.rst

 The generic PPP layer provides seven functions to channels:

-* ppp_register_channel() is called when a channel has been created, to notify the PPP generic layer of its presence.
+* ppp_register_channel() is called when a channel has been created, to analtify the PPP generic layer of its presence.
 For example, setting a serial port to the PPPDISC line discipline causes the ppp_async channel code to call this function.